-With the exception of the driver adjustable bodywork described in Article 3.18 (in addition to minimal parts solely associated with its actuation) and the ducts described in Article 11.4, any specific part of the car influencing its aerodynamic performance:
+With the exception of the ducts described in Article 11.4, any specific part of the car influencing its aerodynamic performance :

-- a) Must comply with the rules relating to bodywork. - b) Must be rigidly secured to the entirely sprung part of the car (rigidly secured means not having any degree of freedom). - c) Must remain immobile in relation to the sprung part of the car.
+- a) Must comply with the rules relating to bodywork. - b) Must be rigidly secured to the entirely sprung part of the car (rigidly secured means not having any degree of freedom).